 Learning – learns MAC addresses and builds filter table, doesn’t forward frames.

 Forwarding – sends and receives all data on the bridge ports.
 A forwarding port has been determined to have the lowest cost to the root bridge.

-Watch video related to Functions of Switch –
+Watch the video related to Functions of Switch –